th3or14/opencv-with-ffmpeg-on-qt-for-android/README.md

 #### API compatibility warning

-Try to downgrade your emulator's API level, i.e., create Android Virtual Device with another system image.
+Try to downgrade your emulator's API level, i.e., create and use an Android Virtual Device with another system image.
+Or upgrade `NDK_PLATFORM_LEVEL` inside `build.sh` and try to recompile the libraries but it will likely become a new challenge to be taken.